teaghan/FlowNet_PET/README.md

 Alternatively, if operating on compute-canada, you can use the `launch_model.py` script to simultaneously create a new configuration file and launch a bunch of jobs to train your model.

 1. Change the [load modules file](./module_loads.txt) to include the lines necessary to load your own environment with pytorch, etc.
 2. Then, to copy the [original FlowNet-PET configuration](./configs/fnp_1.ini), but use, say, a loss weight of 500 for the invertibility loss term, you could use the command `python launch_model.py fnp_2 -iw 500`.
-This will launch twelve 3-hour jobs on the GPU nodes to finish the training.
+This will launch ten 3-hour jobs on the GPU nodes to finish the training.
 You can checkout the other parameters that can be changed with the command `python launch_model.py -h`.

 ## Analysis notebooks